jarekstrzele/obsidian_notes/algorithmic/Grafy w Pythonie/2 Właściwości grafów.md

 Możemy wysłać zapytania:
 - czy bułka jest przekazywana od Daniela do Michała, a potem od Michała do Kacpra?
 - czy istnieje przemyt bułki od JanuszaKierowcy do Daniela, a potem do Michała lub Kacpra?
-- czy istnieje przemyt od Wiktorii do Michała? (brak)
+- czy istnieje przemyt od Wiktorii do Dawida, a potem od Dawida do Michała? (brak)
-- czy istnieje przemyt od ZdzisiaPiekarza do Jacka?
+- czy istnieje przemyt od ZdzisiaPiekarza do Daniela, od Daniela do Jacka?
 (Jacka brak w grafie)